aap/unixman/README.md

 # BUILDING

 The build process is a bit ugly...but it works.
-*nroffv3* - *nroffv6* build html versions of the manual.
+*nroffv2* - *nroffv6* build html versions of the manual,
+they are mostly very identical.
 First they are processed into something that would display correctly on a Teletype 37 and then converted to html by two little programs:
 37map to convert the special characters of the tty 37 to unicode, 37html to convert everything to html.

-For the nroff output I made changes to *naa* so it doesn't paginate and called the new files *naa_x*.

 *mktoc* is used for V4-V6 to generate the table of contents, it's basically a translation of the old *tocrc* to rc.